 2. American Staffordshire Terrier

-A lot of the same laws and regulations that apply to Pit Bulls also affect the Staffy.
-This athletic, affectionate, and loyal dog breed faces a lot of discrimination.
+Discrimination and misconceptions significantly affect this breed, similar to Pit Bulls.
+Despite their athletic and affectionate nature, mistreatment can lead to aggressive behaviors, resulting in their surrender to shelters.
 These dogs are extremely similar to Pit Bulls, and visually almost impossible to tell apart.
 They can become aggressive when they are mistreated by bad people and often are.

 1. American Bulldog